Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 - the number of ticket sales
 - the season year

 This is fine for a base package.
-When modeling you can obviously go much deeper and include statistics such as Las Vegas odds for the playoffs, more granular promotional data, and many others.
-We are ignoring the current divisional structure here for simplicities sake.
+When modeling you can obviously go much deeper and include statistics such as _Las Vegas odds_ for the playoffs, more granular promotional data, and many others.
+We are ignoring the current divisional structure here for the sake of simplicity.
 Structuring a calendar is a complex task that involves many factors that we aren't considering such as:

 - Travel time
 - Restrictions based on the collective bargaining agreement